 11. Create Healthy Lifestyle Habits

-There are lifestyle changes that can help you cope with anxiety experienced after a breakup.
+There are lifestyle changes that can help you cope with anxiety after a breakup.
 Whatever lifestyle changes you choose will be completely up to you, but it can help you feel better.

 Common lifestyle changes to help cope with anxiety after a breakup include: